tonytvo/blog-generator/content/blog/art-of-war/index.md

   - On the other hand, if your commands are too specific and narrow, you will encourage people to behave like automatons and stop thinking for themselves--which they must do when the situation requires it.
 Erring in neither direction is an art.

 ## Segment Your Forces: The Controlled-Chaos Strategy
-- Speed and adaptability are critical elements in war, and come from flexible organization.
+- Speed and adaptability are critical elements in war and come from a flexible organization.
-- Decentralize your army, segment into teams, and let go a little to gain mobility.
+- Decentralize your army, segment it into teams, and let go a little to gain mobility.
 - Give your different corps clear missions that fit your strategic goals, then let them accomplish them as they see fit.

 - **Keys to Warfare**
-  - The essence of strategy is not to carry out a brilliant plan that proceeds in steps; it is to put yourself in situations where you have more options than the enemy does.
+  - The essence of strategy is not to carry out a brilliant plan that proceeds in steps; it is to put yourself in situations where you have more options than the enemy.
   - The key to the mission command is an overall group philosophy.
 This can be built around the cause you are fighting for or a belief in the evil of the enemy you face.
 It can also include the style of warfare--defensive, mobile, ruthlessly aggressive--that best suits it.
 You must bring the group together around this belief.
-Then, through training and creative exercises, you must deepen its hold on them, infuse it into their blood.
+Then, through training and creative exercises, you must deepen its hold on them and infuse it into their blood.

 ## Transform Your War into a Crusade: Morale Strategies
 - The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Involve them in a cause, a crusade against a hated enemy.
 Make them see their survival as tied to the success of the army as a whole.